-Abstracts of Recent Papers on Range Management in the West.
-Prepared by Charlie Clements, Rangeland Scientist, USDA Agricultural Research Service, Reno, NV.
+These abstracts of recent papers on rangeland management in the West were prepared by Charlie Clements, Rangeland Scientist, USDA Agricultural Research Service, Reno, NV.

 The Great Basin Chapter of the Society for Ecological Restoration is hosting a virtual conference with a diverse range of speakers–early career scientists studying a range of restoration-related topics.
 If you are interested in learning about hot topics on the horizon for restoration in our region, this is the meeting for you!